PeddiKarthikeya/FileManagement/README.md

-Project Structure
+Project Structure:

 The project consists of the following key files:

-index.php: Handles user login based on roles (admin/user).
+1.index.php: Handles user login based on roles (admin/user).

-register.php: User registration page.
+2.register.php: User registration page.

-user.php: File upload form for users and admins.
+3.user.php: File upload form for users and admins.

-admin.php: Admin dashboard for file management and approval.
+4.admin.php: Admin dashboard for file management and approval.

-view.php: Displays the list of files available for users and admins.
+5.view.php: Displays the list of files available for users and admins.

-delete.php: Allows admins to delete files from both the server and the database.
+6.delete.php: Allows admins to delete files from both the server and the database.

-logout.php: Logs out users and ends their session.
+7.logout.php: Logs out users and ends their session.

 Database Structure